ssitkowx/EvolutionBoard/README.md

 - This is where external generic libraries are stored,
 - This is where documents and resources are stored.

+Project:

   Logic:
   - This is where environment-specific but hardware-independent code is stored.

   Hardware:
   - This is where the environment-specific code is stored.

+Tests:
+- which uses gtest and/or gmock libraries.

 # IV.
 Configuration: